-North Park's bachelor of science (BS) with a major in nursing completion program for RNs requires 24 semester hours of nursing courses.
+North Park's RN-to-BSN degree-completion program requires just 7 nursing courses (24 semester hours).
 You’ll also take some classes from North Park's Core Curriculum program, including biblical studies and personal development courses, and will have to meet requirements for supporting coursework from other disciplines.
 Some of these requirements may be met by transfer credit or testing.
+This degree-completion program can be completed in as little as 18 months.

-You must complete a minimum of 30 semester hours through North Park University to earn your bachelor of science (BS) degree, and you must have a total of at least 120 semester hours for graduation.
+Licensed RNs must complete a minimum of 30 semester hours through North Park University to earn a BSN, and you must have a total of at least 120 semester hours for graduation.
 Typically, RN students completing their bachelor's degree meet most of the course requirements by transferring credits (up to 90) from previous coursework.
-In addition, 30 semester hour credits from your clinical coursework in your RN program will be held in escrow by North Park and applied to your transcript after successfully completing NURS 3210: Concepts of Professional Nursing.
+Thirty semester hour credits from your clinical coursework in your RN program will be held in escrow by North Park and applied to your transcript after successfully completing NURS 3210: Concepts of Professional Nursing.
 Learn more.

 NURS 3000 – Pathophysiology: RN